Canvas Instructor Guide

 11. Follow the prompts for the question type to enter the rest of the information, including any instructor feedback for the answers and/or question.

-12. Click Update Question to save.
+12. Click Update Question to save the question.

 13. Repeat the steps to add more questions.
 When you have finished, click Save & Publish at the bottom of the page.